sarke-org/handbook/README.md

 ## Sections
 Our handbook is organized into several sections, each covering an essential aspect of our company's operations:

-- [Engineering](https://github.com/sarke-org/handbook/blob/main/engineering.md): Information about our development process, coding standards, and technology stack.
+- [Engineering](#engineering.md): Information about our development process, coding standards, and technology stack.

-Contributions

 ## Contributions
 We value contributions from everyone in our projects, and we encourage you to get involved!
 If you want to contribute to a specific project or library, please refer to its contribution guidelines.